 With temperatures consistently hitting the high 90s, staying immersed in a cool body of water seems like the perfect way to spend an afternoon.
 Below are some “refreshing” ways you can cool off and have fun in Reno Tahoe this summer.

-If you are craving some fun in sun, then Wild Island is the place for you.
+If you want to get a little wild, then Wild Island is the place for you.
 This family adventure water park is located in Sparks near the Outlets at Legends.
 Enjoy smooth sailing on the lazy river, or check out one of the many water slides available.
 For those over 21, stop by Kokomo’s Island Bar for a refreshing tropical cocktail.
 Bring your sunscreen, grab a towel and head on over to Wild Island!

-Expand your mind this summer in one of Reno’s many museums.
+Expand your mind and take advantage of the AC this summer in one of Reno’s many museums.
 Recently named Nevada’s Best Attraction by USA Today, the Nevada Museum of Art is a must-see.
 Located just south of downtown, the museum features a permanent collection of 2,000 pieces and several pieces from Burning Man.

 If science is more of your jam, the Discovery Museum is an excellent choice.
 Experience hands-on galleries and exhibitions, and a robust array of educational programs.
 The Discovery Museum specializes in informal science, technology, engineering, art and math (STEAM) learning.

 The opportunities for some cool and refreshing fun are endless in Reno Tahoe.
-Admire the river from afar this summer and check out one of these alternatives instead!
+Wondering where the best places to eat and drink are?
+Visit our food and drink page!